spatelak/Itenerate/README.md

 # Itinerate

+Itinerate is a website that users can use to create itineriries.
+Itinerate creates various itineraries for you to choose from when you simply provide your budget, departing airport, departure date and arrival date.
+The goal of this website is to make planning vacations easy and cost efficient.
+* User gives budget, departing location, departure and arrival dates.
+* Users are recommended different locations to visit based on the above information provided.
+* Several APIs like Amadeus, Google Maps and Yelp APIs are used to create detailed itineraries that includes details about hotels, food, flight details, etc.

 ### Prequisites
 To run this project on your machine you need to install [Node.js](https://nodejs.org/en/) and need the following API keys:
 * [Amadeus API](https://sandbox.amadeus.com/api-catalog)